jeremyckahn/rekapi-controls/README.md

 ````

-Assuming that `kapi` is out Kapi instance, add an interactive scrubber to it like so:
+Assuming that `kapi` is our Kapi instance, add an interactive scrubber to it like so:

 ````javascript
 var controls = new RekapiScrubber(kapi);